kirbyfrugia/kisstty/README.md

 Here's where I used AI:
 * OCR.
 Specifically, I wrote code that dumped memory to my screen and I took a photo with my phone.
 I had Claude convert that to text for a file on my PC.
-* I copied and pasted the keycode to ATASCII lookup table from the Atari OS User's manual and had Claude turn that into a lookup file for me.
+* I copied and pasted the keycode to ATASCII lookup table from the Atari OS User's manual and had Claude turn that into a lookup table for me.
 * I used it to tweak some of the instructions in my readme files, though I mostly wrote them.
 It's just a pain in the butt and I don't care if AI does it.
 * It wrote some of the helper scripts like `run-atari.sh` since I wanted to focus on the actual program code.
 * It did some non-logic-changing refactors, like renaming things.
 Boring toil work vs thinking work.
 I directed it in exactly what to do.